 Because these usernames and passwords are expected to be valid for extended periods of time, replay prevention is provided in the form of a digest challenge.
 In this mechanism, the client initially sends a request, without offering any credentials or any integrity checks.
 The server rejects this request, providing the user a realm (used to guide the user or agent in selection of a username and password) and a nonce.
-The nonce provides the replay protection.
+The nonce provides a limited replay protection.
 It is a cookie, selected by the server, and encoded in such a way as to indicate a duration of validity or client identity from which it is valid.
+Only the server needs to know about the internal structure of the cookie.
 The client retries the request, this time including its username and the realm, and echoing the nonce provided by the server.
-The client also includes a message-integrity, which provides an HMAC over the entire request, including the nonce.
+The client also includes one of the message-integrity attributes defined in this document, which provides an HMAC over the entire request, including the nonce.
 The server validates the nonce and checks the message integrity.
 If they match, the request is authenticated.
 If the nonce is no longer valid, it is considered "stale", and the server rejects the request, providing a new nonce.